hfcs/garmin_dryfiretimer/README.md

-# Dry Fire Timer
+# Dry Fire Timer For Garmin Watches

-This is a dry fire timer for Garmin.
+This is a dry fire timer for Garmin watches.
 Supporting random delay of 1-4 seconds per [IPSC rule 8.3.3](https://www.ipsc.org/pdf/RulesAir.pdf), also supporting a 30 seconds par time.

 ## Firearm Safety